Azure/bicep-registry-modules/avm/res/machine-learning-services/workspace/README.md

 ### Parameter: `sharedPrivateLinkResources`

 The list of shared private link resources in this workspace.
 Note: This property is not idempotent.
-Neither with [] or `null`.

 - Required: No
 - Type: array
-- Default: `[]`

 ### Parameter: `tags`